adstewart91/ExData_Plotting1/README.md

-## Updated -- By Andrew D. Stewart
+# Updated -- By Andrew D. Stewart

 This branch contains each of the plot files (plot1.png, plot2.png, plot3.png, plot4.png),
 and the associated R Code (plot1.R, plot2.R, plot3.R, and plot4.R.).
 The PNG files have a with a width of 480 pixels and a height of 480 pixels.

-• Each R code file should includes code for reading the data so that the plot can be fully reproduced and includes the code that creates the PNG file.
+• Each R code file includes code for reading the subset of the data so that the plot can be fully reproduced and includes the code that creates the PNG file.
+The subset that is read-in to create the plots only covers 2 days worth of data per instructions below.

-• Each R code file is fully documented with comments and variable explainations
+• Each R code file is fully documented with comments and variable explainations -- please refer to the code for an explaination of the variables.

 # Original Assingment Follows: